jhaakma/EasyMCM/docs/_build/html/_sources/Components/pages/classes/SideBarPage.rst.txt

     *Optional.*

-sidebarComponents (table)
-    A list of components to display on the sidebar when nothing is moused over.

-    *Optional: Should have either this or a description.*
+sidebar (MouseOverPage)
+    The object that holds components in the sidebar.
+    Add to it like any

+noScroll (boolean)
+    When set to true, the page will not have a scrollbar.
+    Particularly useful if you want to use a ParagraphField, which is not compatible inside of scroll panes.

 Example::

+    --With sidebar
-    EasyMCM.createTemplate("My Mod")
+    local template = EasyMCM.createTemplate("My Mod")

-    local sidebar = { EasyMCM.createButton{ buttonText = "press button" } }
-    local page = template:createSideBarPage{ sidebarComponents = sidebar }
+    local page = template:createSideBarPage()
     page:createButton{
         buttonText = "Button",
         description = "When hovering over the button, this text will be shown in the sidebar" }
+    page.sidebar:createButton{ buttonText = "press button" } }

+    --With basic description
     template:createSideBarPage{
         label = "Sidebar Page",
         description = "Default sidebar text"